xuankimtran/docs-1/pages/katalon-studio/docs/how-to-execute-mobile-testing-with-android-studio.md

 In this article, we guide you step by step how to execute mobile testing in Katalon Studio with Android Studio (Emulator).

 > Requirements:
 > * Appium installed.
-To learn more about installing Appium, you can refer to this document: [Getting started](https://appium.io/docs/en/about-appium/getting-started/?lang=en).
+To learn more about installing Appium, you can refer to the Appium document here: [Getting started](https://appium.io/docs/en/about-appium/getting-started/?lang=en).

 Follow these steps: